Andre Villas-Boas was once the hottest coaching prospect in Europe.

 His first act was to flog Bruno Alves – the Portuguese Great Khali – to Zenit Saint Petersburg for a sizeable £18million.

-But he didn’t just dip into the transfer market; there was already a strong base of talent that included Radamel Falcao, Hulk, Fredy Guarin, Cristian Rodriguez and Fernando.
+But their talent wasn’t just acquired in the transfer market; there was already a strong base of talent that included Radamel Falcao, Hulk, Fredy Guarin, Cristian Rodriguez and Fernando.

-The pair developed a telepathic understanding, with Falcao’s sharp running and classy finishing married perfectly to Hulk’s brute force and ability to kick a ball at the speed of light.
+The pair developed a telepathic understanding, with Falcao’s sharp running and classy finishing a seemingly perfect marriage to Hulk’s brute force and ability to kick a ball at the speed of light.

 Their success was not exclusive to the league.